 Here's a use for Cinema 4D that might not have occurred to you; in this tutorial, How to model concept art in Cinema 4D, Michael Tschernjajew explains how he used Cinema 4D to create concept art for a range of vehicles destined for a PlayStation 4 game.

 If you want to create dynamic simulations in Cinema 4D but need to take full art directional control over them, Triggering Dynamics in Cinema 4D (opens in new tab) from Eyedesyn should sort you right out.
 It'll introduce you to the basics of dynamics, explain how to use Ghost Dynamics to trigger them, and it'll show you how to record mouse movement to keyframes using Cappuccino.

 Learn how to use Cinema 4D's powerful Sculpt tool in six easy steps with this guide, How to sculpt in Cinema 4D.

 11. Intro to the Cinema 4D Time Effector

 Cinema 4D's Time Effector is a powerful tool for automating animation.
 In Intro to the Cinema 4D Time Effector (opens in new tab) from Eyedesyn (opens in new tab) you'll learn some Time Effector basics, how to combine it with other Effectors to vary your animations, how to use the Random Effector for more interesting and organic animations, and much more besides.

 12. Cinema 4D's Character Builder

-Rigging might strike fear into the hearts of rookie 3D artists, but get to grips with character creation in this guide to both the standard and advanced Biped setup using Cinema 4D's Character Builder.
+Rigging might strike fear into the hearts of rookie 3D artists, but get to grips with Cinema 4D's Character Builder (opens in new tab) in this guide to both the standard and advanced Biped setup using Cinema 4D's Character Builder.

-This Cinema 4D tutorial explains how to bring a shape (or object) to life and make it 'dance' to music.
+This Cinema 4D tutorial explains how to make your 3D objects dance: bring a shape (or object) to life and make it 'dance' to music.
 Learn how to create an animation involving complex expressions and dynamics.